Strictly unveils trio of new pro dancers

 Di Prima, an Italian Latin champion, said his new Strictly job was a "dream come true".

-"I can't wait to give all of myself on the dance floor," he added.
+"I can't wait to give all of myself on the dancefloor," the 24-year-old, who has been touring with dance company Burn the Floor for the past three years, added.

 Echoing his feelings, Latin dance champion Radebe said his new role was "one of the greatest achievements of my dancing career".

-He also said it was an "honour to be chosen to be a part of an incredible cast".
+The 31-year-old, who has been a pro dancer on Strictly Come Dancing South Africa for the past two seasons and reached the final both times, said it was an "honour to be chosen to be a part of an incredible cast".

-And last but not least, four-time Italian dance championship winner Mushtuk enthused that she was raring to get started and become part of the "greatest show on earth".
+And four-time Italian dance championship winner Mushtuk enthused that she was raring to get started and become part of the "greatest show on Earth".

 She tweeted that it was a "priceless opportunity" she had "been dreaming about".